 400th Bird: Horned Puffin 16 July 2007

 Curtis' Comments: My best bird is the Piping Plover.
 Because of its declining status it may not be seen again.
-Easiest misses are Fork-tailed Storm-Petrel, Least Flycatcher, Mourning Warbler, and Painted Bunting.
+Easiest misses are Fork-tailed Storm-Petrel, Least Flycatcher, and Mourning Warbler.

 Total Birds: 409 NIB